 What are the requirements to become a qualified investor with DML Capital?

-The investors net worth, exclusive of home, furnishings and automobiles OR
+The investors net worth, exclusive of home.

-The investors adjusted gross income for federal tax purposes
+The investor's adjusted gross income for federal tax purposes

 What does a typical transaction look like for an investor?